What Is the Value Added by Using Causal Machine Learning Methods in a Welfare Experiment Evaluation?: Results

 To estimate the nuisance parameters, I always use the random forest estimator with the kitchen sink covariates.
 In this way, the results of the different CATE estimators do not depend on the specification of the nuisance parameters.

-Figure \ref{pscore} in the Online Appendix \ref{appA} documents the histogram of the estimated Jobs First assignment probability.
+Figure B.1 in the Online Appendix B documents the histogram of the estimated Jobs First assignment probability.
 Under RA, I would expect no variation in the assignment probability.
 The assignment probability varies between 41\% and 61\%, with an average assignment probability of 50\%.
 Even though the range of the estimated treatment probability is narrow, it is far from homogeneous.
 However, the modified outcome approach accounts for the differences in the treatment probabilities.
 Furthermore, I do not have to worry about common support problems because the propensity score is far from zero and one \citep[see discussion in, e.g.,][]{le17}.

-Figure \ref{dens_y} in the Online Appendix \ref{appA} reports the densities of the estimated earnings under the AFDC and Jobs First programs.
-The estimated earnings are always higher than zero, i.e., they do not capture the mass points at zero earnings (see Figure \ref{edf} in the Online Appendix \ref{appA}).
+Figure B.2 in the Online Appendix B reports the densities of the estimated earnings under the AFDC and Jobs First programs.
+The estimated earnings are always higher than zero, i.e., they do not capture the mass points at zero earnings (see Figure B.3 in the Online Appendix B).